Skip to content

 Reference range: 44-147 U/L

 ALP (Alkaline Phosphatase), or AP, is an enzyme found in the liver, bones, and other tissues.
-Elevated levels may indicate liver diseases, bone disorders, or bile duct obstruction.
+Elevated levels may indicate liver diseases, bone diseases, or bile duct obstruction.

 More about ALP